 The beauty of karting is that it is a sport for all ages.
-You can find kids from the ages of 4, to adults to the ages of 40 and over.
-There are a few factors to consider before you get into it though.
-It is arguably easier for kids to get into, so how do adults get into kart racing?
+You can find kids from the ages of 4 to adults aged 40+.
+It is arguably easier for kids to get into, but adults can still definitely get into karting.

-As we have previously covered, karting is an extremely expensive sport to get into.
-Not only do you have a high start-up cost when buying your kart and safety gear, but you also have a running cost.
-Whenever you get into a kart and take it around a track, it will cost you money.
+As we have covered in another article, karting is an extremely expensive sport to get into.
+Not only do you have high start-up costs when buying your kart and safety gear, but you also have running costs to consider.
+Any time you get into a kart and take it around a track, it will cost you money.

-All in all, your initial start-up cost will most likely be around the $11,000 mark, depending on whether you buy new or second-hand, and how much you shop around to save some cash.
-In this sport, saving money is important because you can always put it towards something else like spare parts, extra fuel and tires etc.
+All in all, your initial start-up cost will most likely be around the $11,000 mark if you plan to go racing, depending on whether you buy new or second-hand, and how much you shop around to save some cash.
+In this sport, saving money is important because you can always put it towards something else, like spare parts or extra fuel and tires.

-A benefit that you have as an adult, is that you can provide value to some potential sponsors.
+A benefit that you have as an adult is that you can try to seek out some potential sponsors.
 If you are able to secure sponsorship, you can get started in karting for little to know cost at all!
-The challenge though, is to secure that sponsorship in the first place.
+The challenge though is securing that sponsorship in the first place.

 Aim to visit your local karting circuit on a race weekend and try to speak to at least 3 different drivers.
 This will give you 3 different opinions on where to go for the equipment you need to get and where to get the best prices.

 Also try to find out when drivers go to the circuit for practice sessions.
 It’s always nicer to be on track with other drivers rather than being out there alone.
 This means that there will be other drivers around to help you out with driving techniques or mechanical issues you might have.